 - Cheaper application fees.
 This can be submitted for as low as $65.

-- Earn money without shelling out huge upfront cost.
-Because you didn’t spend over $5k in patent fees, you can enjoy the earnings of your idea
+- Earn money without the huge upfront costs.
+Because you didn’t spend hundreds or thousands of dollars in patent fees, you can enjoy the earnings of your idea

 - Easy to file.
-You can just file a provisional patent application with the United States Patent and Trademark Office (USPTO).
+You can file a provisional patent application with the USPTO online.

-The problem with provisional patent is that after the 12-month period, you should convert this patent to a non-provisional patent.
+The problem with a provisional patent is that within the 12-month period, you need to convert this patent to a non-provisional patent.

-This is a full patent, but will only protect your idea or intellectual property for as long as the patent is in effect.
+A non-provisional or utility patent is the “regular” or full patent, but will only protect your idea or intellectual property for as long as the patent is in effect.

-- the type of invention or intellectual property – Is it a software-related invention? app invention? complex science invention? or so on…
+- The type of invention or intellectual property – Is it a software-related invention? app invention? complex science invention? and so on

-- Size of business – If you’re just an individual filing a patent, you’d likely spend less than as an owner of a small business.
+- The size of your business – If you’re just an individual filing a patent, you’d likely spend less than as an owner of a small business.

-- Your location – Some states/countries have more expensive patent applications than the rest.
+- Your location – Some states have more expensive patent applications than others.

 Of course, utility patent cost will increase depending on the legal team you hire.